 The results in this Measurement Report provide an assessment of the total aerosol amount existing naturally over the Southern GBR, as well as their vertical and temporal variability, during the warmest ocean temperature season, most relevant to coral bleaching.
 The vertically resolved aerosol and cloud information provides important context to the proposed MCB experiments by both demonstrating the cloud-altitudes needing to reached by sprayed sea salt aerosols, and demonstrating the natural existence of aerosol layers at that altitude.
 This measurement campaign provided an opportunity, unique to Australia to date, for the comparison of MAX-DOAS and MPL aerosol profiles.
-This work also provides an insight into the challenges in interpreting AOD measurements from three different optical techniques, using different measurement viewing geometries and relying on different assumptions about the local environment.
+This work also provides an insight into the challenges and optimal analysis methods for interpreting AOD measurements from three different optical techniques, using different types of remote sensing with measurement viewing geometries.

 2 Methods